GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 ![Input Subscription details page](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-fledge/cloud-iot-pubsub-create-subscription-details.png)

-With the subscription created, you can see the messages published by FLedge using the [Google Cloud SDK](https://cloud.google.com/sdk).
+With the subscription created, you can see the messages published by Fledge using the [Google Cloud SDK](https://cloud.google.com/sdk).
 The following command lists the messages published to the foglamp subscription.